 We need to get better at recognising the early signs of mental health issues and then give the right support.
 Get this right, and we can prevent both sickness absence and presenteeism.

-Training for managers is essential.
-Knowing how to support staff with mental health concerns comes through experience and specific training.
-Not everyone needs to take time off, in fact many employees’ recovery depends on their ability to remain at work.
+Knowing how to support staff with mental health concerns comes through experience and specific training, so training for managers is essential.
+Not everyone needs to take time off; in fact, many employees’ recovery depends on their ability to remain at work.

 This is a lot to think about, but managers aren’t short of places to turn for support.
 Organisations such as Mind, City Mental Health Alliance, and Mental Health First Aid England have all made great strides in raising awareness and implementing training to improve our communication around mental health in the workplace.